solid/webid-profile/notes/pre-final-draft.md

 This section is non-normative.

-A social agent - a person or organization - can establish an identity in the Solidverse by obtaining a unique identifier called a `WebID` and by describing themselves in a set of documents associated with the WebID.
+A social agent - a person or organization - can establish an identity in the Solid ecosystem by obtaining a unique identifier called a `WebID` and by describing themselves in a set of documents associated with the WebID.
 These documents, referred to here collectively as a `Solid Profile`, both describe the social agent and provide links to their resources.